michalmarszalek/test_github-slideshow/_posts/0000-01-02-michalmarszalek.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Misio's slide!"
 ---
 __**To jest slajd Misia**__
 Use the left arrow to go back!